-- 8. determine the current and proposed level of habitat fragmentation for the study area.
+- 9. the current and proposed level of habitat fragmentation for the study area.
 The techniques used in the fragmentation analysis shall also be described.
-Identify and evaluate the extent of potential effects from fragmentation, such as potential introduction of non-native plant species on native species composition, and any changes to plant and animal communities that may result from the project; - 9. potential effects on wildlife populations, habitat use, habitat availability/quality and food supply; - 10. consider habitat loss and change in terms of loss of native prairie, habitat change as mediated by habitat structural change, abandonment, reduced effectiveness, fragmentation or alteration, as they relate to reproductive potential, population viability and recruitment for regional wildlife populations; - 11. discuss how the proposed activities will interact with the conservation of wildlife, pursuant to the National Wildlife Area Regulations and the Species at Risk Act and in the context of mandate and integrity of the National Wildlife Area; - 12. describe the spatial and temporal changes to habitat (cover types, ecosite in terms of quality, quantity, diversity and distribution) and to wildlife distribution, relative abundance, movements, habitat availability and the potential to return the area to predisturbed wildlife habitat/population conditions, including: - o anticipated effects on wildlife as a result of changes to air and water quality, including both acute and chronic effects on animal health; - o anticipated effects on wildlife due to improved or altered access into the area and the level of vehicle movements both on designated routes and at random over the landscape (e.g., vehicle collisions with wildlife, obstructions to daily or seasonal movements, dust, noise and hunting mortality during construction, operations/maintenance and after project reclamation);
+Identify and evaluate the extent of effects from fragmentation, such as introduction of non-native plant species on native species composition, and any changes to plant and animal communities that may result from the project; - 10. potential effects on wildlife populations, habitat use, habitat availability and quality and food supply; - 11. habitat loss and change in terms of loss of native prairie, habitat change as mediated by habitat structural change, abandonment, reduced effectiveness, fragmentation or alteration, as they relate to reproductive potential, population viability and recruitment for regional wildlife populations; - 12. how the proposed activities will affect the conservation of wildlife, pursuant to the National Wildlife Area Regulations and the Species at Risk Act and in the context of the mandate of the National Wildlife Area;

-- o anticipated effects of habitat fragmentation and structure changes in vegetation communities and the implications to wildlife, by identifying and mapping the changes anticipated by the project and other planned activities on a local and regional scale; - o discuss any existing wildlife studies that may be occurring in the study area(s) and how the proponent plans to integrate its operational activities and mitigation strategies with existing research; - 13. the potential effects of the project on rare plants including species at risk and their critical habitat, as listed in Schedule 1, 2 and 3 of the Species at Risk Act, the Committee on the Status of Endangered Wildlife in Canada and the provincial General Status of Alberta Wild Species, 2000, for each habitat unit; - 14. where plant communities or landscape-soil classes are identified as rare, or where a significant percentage of a specific type may be removed by the project or fragmented by the disturbance footprint, describe the regional significance of those units and the anticipated effects; - 15. potential impacts on riparian areas that could impact aquatic biological resources and productivity; - 16. taking into account the anticipated modifications to fish habitat, the potential effects on fish and aquatic communities; - 17. losses, structural changes, or fragmentation of habitat (quality, area, functions) for avian species and communities, with special attention on precarious species, grassland endemics and alien species of particular social, economic and cultural interest; - 18. modifications in the abundance, distribution and productivity of land mammals; - 19. losses of area, fragmentation and functions of wetlands; - 20. the potential introduction and spread of non-native plant species, and invasive species on native species composition and any changes to plant and animal communities that may result; - 21. the effects of the project on biodiversity, including: - o the contribution of the project to any anticipated changes in regional biodiversity including measures to minimize such change; and - o how changes in biodiversity and endemism could potentially impact local and regional ecosystems. - 22. risk of causing significant effects on renewable resources and compromising the capacity of these resources to respond to present needs as well as those of future generations;
+- 13. the spatial and temporal changes to habitat (cover types, ecological land unit in terms of quality, quantity, diversity and distribution) and to wildlife distribution, relative abundance, movements, habitat availability and the potential to return the area to predisturbance wildlife habitat and population conditions, including: - o anticipated effects on wildlife due to improved or altered access into the area and the level of vehicle movements both on designated routes and at random over the landscape (e.g., vehicle collisions with wildlife, obstructions to daily or seasonal movements, dust and noise); - o anticipated effects of habitat fragmentation and structure changes in vegetation communities and the implications to wildlife, by identifying and mapping the changes anticipated by the project and other planned activities on a local and regional scale; - o any existing wildlife studies that may be occurring in the study area(s) and how the proponent plans to integrate its operational activities and mitigation strategies with existing research; - 14. the potential effects of the project on rare plants and animals including species at risk and their critical habitat, as listed in Schedule 1, 2 and 3 of the Species at Risk Act, the Committee on the Status of Endangered Wildlife in Canada and the provincial General Status of Alberta Wild Species, 2000, for each habitat unit; - 15. where plant communities or ecological land unit classes are identified as rare, or where a significant percentage of a specific type may be removed by the project or fragmented by the disturbance footprint, describe the regional significance of those units and the anticipated effects; - 16. the potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - 17. the potential effects on fish and aquatic communities; - 18. losses, structural changes, or fragmentation of habitat (quality, area, functions) for avian species and communities, with special attention on precarious species, grassland endemics and alien species of particular social, economic and cultural interest; - 19. modifications in the abundance, distribution and productivity of land mammals; - 20. losses of area, fragmentation and functions of wetlands; - 21. the potential introduction and spread of non-native plant species, and invasive species on native species composition and any changes to plant and animal communities that may result; - 22. the effects of the project on biodiversity, including: - o the contribution of the project to any anticipated changes in regional biodiversity including measures to minimize such change; - o how changes in biodiversity and endemism could potentially affect local and regional ecosystems; - 23. risk of causing significant effects on renewable resources and compromising the capacity of these resources to respond to present needs as well as those of future generations;